The Return of Dr. Octagon

 The Return of Dr. Octagon is the eighth solo studio album by American rapper Kool Keith (Keith Matthew Thornton), and his second release under the 'Dr. Octagon' alias, following Dr. Octagonecologyst.
 It was released on June 27, 2006, on OCD International in the United States.
 The album revives the character of Dr. Octagon, who was killed off on Thornton's 1999 release First Come, First Served.
 Production for the album began in 2002 under the title The Resurrection of Dr. Octagon with producer Fanatik J.

 Thornton signed a contract with CMH Records to release the album.
 Following a contractual dispute, Fanatik J was released from the project.
 The album's production was completed by the One-Watt Sun production team based upon three completed vocal recordings and older unfinished recordings.
 Thornton had little involvement with the production of the album.
 He later stated that he liked the completed product, but that it hurt his musical reputation.

 The Return of Dr. Octagon initially received great reviews.
-The first single Aliens garnered the coveted Guardian's Single of the Week in the U.K., and also was given a place among Wire Magazines top Hip Hop records of the year, but what followed were much more polarized reviews.
+The first single "Aliens" garnered the coveted The Guardian's Single of the Week in the U.K., and also was given a place among The Wire magazine's top hip hop records of the year, but what followed were much more polarized reviews.
 The album did not chart.
-Much praise and criticism centered on the production, with HipHop Dx stating "This is Kool Keith's best album in years--arguably even better than his classic Octagonecologyst," and Newsweek stating that "If this album surpasses its predecessor, full credit goes to the Berlin production trio One Watt Sun, who come off sounding like a cross between Parliament-Funkadelic and Kraftwerk."
+Much praise and criticism centered on the production, with HipHopDX stating "This is Kool Keith's best album in years—arguably even better than his classic Octagonecologyst," and Newsweek stating that "If this album surpasses its predecessor, full credit goes to the Berlin production trio One Watt Sun, who come off sounding like a cross between Parliament-Funkadelic and Kraftwerk."
 Yet others felt that the production fit neither Thornton's lyrical style nor the Dr. Octagon character.
 Thornton revived the character for the albums Moosebumps: An Exploration Into Modern Day Horripilation and Space Goretex.